philgzl/philgzl.github.io/index.md

 # Publications

+## <a href="https://doi.org/10.48550/arXiv.2406.06160">The Effect of Training Dataset Size on Discriminative and Diffusion-Based Speech Enhancement Systems</a>

+Philippe Gonzalez, Zheng-Hua Tan, Jan Østergaard, Jesper Jensen, Tommy Sonne Alstrøm, and Tobias May.

+In review. <a href="/lst">Audio examples</a>.

+<p class=abstract>Abstract: The performance of deep neural network-based speech enhancement systems typically increases with the training dataset size.
+However, studies that investigated the effect of training dataset size on speech enhancement performance did not consider recent approaches, such as diffusion-based generative models.
+Diffusion models are typically trained with massive datasets for image generation tasks, but whether this is also required for speech enhancement is unknown.
+Moreover, studies that investigated the effect of training dataset size did not control for the data diversity.
+It is thus unclear whether the performance improvement was due to the increased dataset size or diversity.
+Therefore, we systematically investigate the effect of training dataset size on the performance of popular state-of-the-art discriminative and diffusion-based speech enhancement systems.
+We control for the data diversity by using a fixed set of speech utterances, noise segments and binaural room impulse responses to generate datasets of different sizes.
+We find that the diffusion-based systems do not benefit from increasing the training dataset size as much as the discriminative systems.
+They perform the best relative to the discriminative systems with datasets of 10 h or less, but they are outperformed by the discriminative systems with datasets of 100 h or more.</p>

 ## <a href="https://doi.org/10.48550/arXiv.2312.04370">Investigating the Design Space of Diffusion Models for Speech Enhancement</a>

 Philippe Gonzalez, Zheng-Hua Tan, Jan Østergaard, Jesper Jensen, Tommy Sonne Alstrøm, and Tobias May.